Secureworks: History

-May 21, 2020 Secureworks signaled a shift away from a primarily direct go to market model to a channel focused business model with the announcement of the Secureworks Global Partner Program, designed to attract and reward resellers and referral partners who sell Secureworks software.
+May 21, 2020 Secureworks signaled a shift away from a primarily direct go to market model to a channel focused business model with the announcement of the Secureworks Global Partner Program introduced to shift Secureworks toward a channel-focused business model.

-On September 3, 2021, Wendy K. Thomas became President and CEO of Secureworks following the retirement of Michael R. Cote.
+On September 3, 2021, Wendy K. Thomas became president and CEO of Secureworks following the retirement of Michael R. Cote.